ChrisEssery/group-project/Portfolio/Background.md

 According to Pete, we need to outline how our app differs from these apps.
 We also need to mention a handful of outliers or novel approaches too that may be under the radar, explain how they're important, then perhaps discuss any relevant academic papers (say if there were an interesting machine learning approach.

-We can discuss the benefits of adding increased level of difficulty, and how we will (possibly?) try and incorporate this into the web app.

 <div align="center">